davidhassell/cfdm/docs/source/tutorial.rst

 relationships between cells, i.e. spatial relationships which do not depend on the cell locations, via a mesh of connected nodes.
-See the `domain topology construct`_ and `cell connectivity construct`_ descriptions in the CF data model for more details, including on how the mesh relates to the cells of the domain.
+See the `domain topology construct`_ and `cell connectivity construct`_ descriptions in the CF data model (from CF-1.11) for more details, including on how the mesh relates to the cells of the domain.

 .. code-block:: python
    :caption: *Inspect a dataset containing a UGRID mesh topology.*